 One way to overcome this is by prioritizing tasks throughout the day.

 Put the essential tasks first to get them done and out of the way.

 Once you have completed the task, cross it off your list and start on the next project.

 Final Thoughts Oh Productivity Killers To Avoid

-It is not easy to run a business, never mind doing it all by yourself.
+It is not easy to run a business, never mind doing it yourself.

 Time management is a skill that can be learned.
-At first, you will have to focus on changing some of your old habits, but you will have new habits in a short amount of time, and you will be accomplishing more in less time.
+At first, you will have to focus on changing some of your old habits, but you will have new habits in a short amount of time and accomplish more in less time.